Runner-focused recovery image used for cryotherapy and post-run recovery content

 • during travel-heavy training blocks

-A useful rule: the more you are trying to stay functional and fresh between demanding efforts, the more cryotherapy makes sense.
+The more you are trying to stay functional and fresh between demanding efforts, the more cryotherapy makes sense.
 The more your week is about ordinary aerobic development, the less essential it becomes.

 Local Fit In Tampa Bay